wasabipesto/beehive/src/nice/index.md

 Thankfully for us, it's not <i>actually</i> zero.
 It's just so incredibly small that every calculator in the world will round down.
 (Aren't we having fun yet?)

-For completeness's sake, let's show the other half of our equation: the size of each base range.
+For completeness' sake, let's show the other half of our equation: the size of each base range.

 <div class="card">